Albright Memorial Chapel

 Within sight of the chapel is the house where Albright died, and a short distance away is the home where the first Evangelical conference was held.

 Special events: TBA.

 Area attractions: Albright Chapel is in the heart of "Pennsylvania Dutch Country" with its many tourist attractions.
 Harrisburg is nearby to the west and Philadelphia a short drive to the east.
-The Isaac Long Barn, meeting place of Martin Boehm and Philip William Otterbein is north of Lancaster.
-Other Heritage Landmarks in the annual conference are Boehm's Chapel, St. George's United Methodist Church, and Zoar United Methodist Church.
+Isaac Long's Barn, meeting place of Martin Boehm and Philip William Otterbein is north of Lancaster.
+Other Heritage Landmarks in the annual conference are Boehm's Chapel, Historic St. George's United Methodist Church, and Mother African Zoar United Methodist Church.